-Light: Rebutia thrive in bright light and range of conditions.
+Light: Rebutias thrive in bright light and a range of conditions.
 Many species can be grown in partial shade to full sun.
 However, as these are mountain species, they do not appreciate high temperatures, which should be avoided.

-Water: Throughout the growing season (spring and summer) let the potting soil almost completely dry out between waterings, then water thoroughly.
+Water: Throughout the growing season, from spring to fall, let the potting soil almost completely dry out between waterings, then water thoroughly.
 In winter, cut back watering.

 Soil: A rich, fast-draining cactus mix is ideal.

-Fertilizer: During the growing season, fertilize with a cacti fertilizer mix.
+Fertilizer: During the growing season, fertilize with a cacti fertilizer.
 Suspend feeding during the dormant winter period.

-Rebutia cacti can be propagated easily from offsets, which readily in clusters around the base of the mother plant.
-Once your plant has gained a decent size and has sent out several offsets, carefully remove the offset and allow the cut to dry on a paper towel for a few days.
+Rebutias can be propagated easily from offsets readily in clusters around the base of the mother plant.
+Once your plant has gained a decent size and has sent out several offsets, carefully remove the offset, and allow the cut to dry on a paper towel for a few days.

 Depending on the size of the cut area, a callous will form over the cut surface.
-Once the callous has formed, place the new plant in a pot with a potting soil mixture and keep in a warm place until new roots emerge.
+Once the callous has formed, place the new plant in a pot with a well-draining potting soil mix and keep it in a warm place until new roots emerge.
 Once the plant is established, repot it into a regular container.

 Repot as needed, preferably during the warm season.
-To repot a cacti, make sure the soil is dry before repotting, then gently remove the pot.
-Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
+To repot a Rebutia, ensure the soil is dry before repotting, then gently remove the pot.
+Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.
-Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
+Place the plant in its new pot and backfill it with potting soil, spreading the roots as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.